Robotic vacuum cleaners and mops

 Autonomous cleaning – the Home Robots app makes it a reality

 The Kärcher Home Robots app gives you access to all the important functions of your robotic vacuum cleaner and mop.
 The autonomous cleaning provides lots of new features, such as setting cleaning times and creating cleaning maps – no matter where you are.
-If you're still out the house and want to start a clean before you get home, you can!
 Simply activate the robot from the app on your smartphone and you can look forward to returning to a clean house.
 The Kärcher Home Robots app is available free of charge from the Apple Store or the Google Play Store.
 Simply download it and start your first autonomous clean straight away.

 Data protection

 The entire data transfer between the Home Robots app on your smartphone and your robotic vacuum cleaner and mop runs via a cloud to servers located in Germany only.
-As a manufacturer based in Germany, Kärcher places great importance on data protection and takes extreme care to ensure all the applicable legal requirements in this regard are met.
-Regular software and security updates are provided to ensure your app is always up to date and your data is always secure.
+Kärcher places great importance on data protection and takes extreme care to ensure all the applicable legal requirements in this regard are met.

 Setting up cleaning areas

-The robotic vacuum cleaners and mops from Kärcher clean autonomously and systematically.
-"No-go zones" can be set via the app to ensure the robot doesn't clean specific areas.
-If, however, there are some areas that need to be vacuumed but not mopped, then there is also the option of setting "no-mopping zones".
-And if entire rooms should be skipped, the robot can be prevented from travelling through them by setting so-called "virtual walls".
-All this is easy and intuitive to configure using the app.
+Kärcher robotic vacuum cleaners and mops clean autonomously and systematically.
+"No-go zones'' can be set via the app to ensure the robot doesn't clean specific areas.
+If there are areas that need vacuuming but not mopping, there’s also an option of setting "no-mopping zones".
+If entire rooms need skipping, the robot can be prevented from travelling through them by setting "virtual walls".

 Variety of cleaning modes